iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

-The environment of war camps and concentrations of soldiers fueled public attention and Federal funds to mitigate female delinquency, but these war-time concerns actually tapped into a long history of reform and social control.
+The environment of war camps and concentrations of soldiers fueled public attention and Federal funds to mitigate female delinquency, but these wartime concerns actually tapped into a long history of reform and social control.
 The desire to control female delinquents can be traced back to the opening of the first reformatory for girls in 1856.
 However, between 1910 and 1920, local governmental and reformers'